oyeyipo45/portfolio-new/README.md

 ##Live version Here https://oyeyipo45.netlify.app/

- This is your first introduction to Damilola as a software Developer Based out of Lagos, Nigeria.
+ This is your first introduction to Damilola a software Developer working out of Lagos, Nigeria.

  ## WHERE MY CONPETENCES LIE
     1. Html